Frequently Asked Questions About Direct Primary Care

 - Take a look at how much money you spend on healthcare each year.
 Add up your monthly premiums (don’t forget to look at what is withheld from your paycheck), your co-pays for office visits, any medications you purchased throughout the year, and the cost of any diagnostics you may have needed.

 - The cost of a membership in Pure Family Medicine for a family of four is $275 per month, or $3,300 in a year.
-As a member, there are no out of pocket costs for almost everything we do in the office, and you can anticipate your other costs of medications and diagnostics to plummet by around 85%.
+As a member, there are no out of pocket costs for almost everything we do in the office, and you can anticipate your other costs of medications and diagnostics to drop significantly.
 Even if you are unable to change your insurance plan, your out of pocket costs should drop by over $3,300.
 If you can change your insurance plan, the savings are even greater.
 Even if you were to break even in costs, you will be getting personalized care from a physician you have a strong relationship with, direct access to your physician, and a better healthcare experience!

 - * Source: 2018 Millman Medical Index